pmndrs/drei/README.md

    *  then a maxSpeed of e.g. 0.1 which will clamp the speed to 0.1 units per second, it may now
    *  take much longer than damping to reach the target if it is far away.
-Default: Infinity */ maxSpeed?: number enabled?: boolean style?: React.CSSProperties
+Default: Infinity */ maxSpeed?: number
+  /** If true attaches the scroll container before the canvas */ prepend?: boolean enabled?: boolean style?: React.CSSProperties
   children: React.ReactNode